RobeDM/LIBIRWLS/python-package/README.md

     export LIBGOMP_PATH=/usr/local/Cellar/gcc/6.2.0/lib/gcc/6/libgomp.a

-To avoid that Cython could use any posible flag only available for clang it is better to set the CFLAGS environment variable to the following value:
+To avoid that Cython could use any posible flag only available for clang it is better to set the CFLAGS environment variable to an empty value:

-    export CFLAGS=-Qunused-arguments
+    export CFLAGS=

 With these environment variables well defined you can install